zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 ### Enabling the use of PassTickets in the operating system

-This section applies users who do not have PassTickets enabled in the system or those who need to define a PassTicket for a new APPLID.
+This section applies to users who do not have PassTickets enabled in the system or those who need to define a PassTicket for a new APPLID.
 If you already have an APPLID that you will use to ... , skip to the section [Configuring security to allow the Zowe API Gateway to generate PassTickets for an API service](#configuring-security-to-allow-zowe-api-gateway-to-generate-passtickets-for-an-api-service).

 The following steps outline the procedure for enabling PassTicket Support for your ESM: